 Vaccine passports all the way I feel safer at parks and it be 100 times safer for the kids and babies that can’t be vaccinated

 While many of our followers would prefer a vaccine passport if Disney makes any policy changes at its domestic Parks, there were also those who decided that they would rather have masks.
-Some preferred them simply because they are leery of the new vaccine and its potential side effects.
+Some preferred them simply because they were leery of the new vaccine and its potential side effects.

 Linda S. opted for masks since she said they were much easier for people since many are already used to wearing them, and it also protects people who are unable to receive a vaccination: